 Automatic Generation of Depth Contour intervals and sounding spacing

-HOs are free to determine density of contours It is recommended that a contour density of 1m is used as this represents the most useful value for the user.
+HOs are free to determine density of contours.
+It is recommended that a contour density of 1m is used as this represents the most useful value for the user.

 For use in ECDIS HD ENC data does not need to extend from 0m > 50m, the most useful data range is between 5m to 30m.

-The use of denser sounding patterns (50-100m spacing) may be beneficial to support the navigation of large vessels that may still require higher accuracy than 1m contour intervals.
+The use of denser sounding patterns may be beneficial to support the navigation of large vessels that may still require higher accuracy than 1m contour intervals.
 In these cases, an evenly spaced sounding pattern (automated sounding suppression routine) is preferred over a triangular spacing.
 The first one is faster to generate and there’s no expectation that the mariner may sail ‘from sounding to sounding’.
 It is important to remember that soundings are not part of the S-52 ‘Standard’ display and they can be turned off at any moment.

 Note: When DRGAREs exist within the area of HD bathymetry the use of ‘supplementary’ contours matching the design depth of dredged areas is highly recommended (i.e. 7.6m).
+HOs may decide to replace dredged areas with full bathymetry, in which case the limit of the dredged are and the dredged depth should be indicated using a FAIRWY object.

 Setting SCAMIN on Contours